tetration/Simcity_3000_Linux_Installer/README.md

 Instructions:

-After that you will have to put your Simcity 30000 iso in the same directory of this python script installer and then launch the python installer
+After you moved your Simcity 30000 iso in the same directory of this python script installer and then launch the python installer

-To launch the python script you will have to start the linux terminal and then type cd (directory where python is located)
+To launch the python script you will have to start the linux terminal and then type cd (directory where this python script is located)

 After that to launch it type: python SCU3Installer.py